TheFlameFlash/AnimeFLlist/README.md

 # AnimeFLlist
--This repository contains the anime Forbidden/Limited list used in Ygopro Percy.

--Current Version: 2017.11
+Current Version: 2017.11 Anime

---This file contains the reasons why cards are added or removed from the list
+This file contains the reasons why cards are added or removed from the list

 __Changelog (to the new version)__